Draft articles for critical review

 Origins science – Can science ever explain the origins of the universe?

-Any person who would like to contribute to Phil Andrews’ exploration of this field is invited to contact him directly on <philandrews04 AT SYMBOL gmail.com>.
-Members and others with documentary materials (not otherwise copyrighted) that might shed light on this quest may supply them for posting here.
+Anyone who would like to contribute to exploration of this field may contact him directly on <philandrews04 AT SYMBOL gmail.com>.

 Essentialistic Pluralism in Species Conception: Stephen Maxwell